Bolwo/MPJ-Latency-Tester/readme.md

 *MPJ program to test the latency between workers and master*

-To run, ensure you have MPJ installed and setup, and then run:
+To run, ensure you have MPJ installed and setup, and then run (for multicore mode):
  - mpjrun -np *numberOfWorkers* MPJPing *PayloadSize* *numberOfTestsPerWorker*

+For cluster mode (with multiple pc's/servers):
+ - mpjrun -np 5 -dev niodev MPJPing 10 10

 For example;
  - mpjrun -np 10 MPJPing 10000 10